 A Note on Student Loan Forgiveness

-President Biden’s recent student loan forgiveness announcement provides debt relief for many Americans with federal student loans.
-For now, it remains unclear how this might fully affect future college students who are preparing to take out their first student loans.
+Student loan forgiveness continues to be a hot topic in politics.
+Although President Biden announced major student loan forgiveness legislation in 2022, the Supreme Court officially struck that down a year later.
+For now, it remains unclear if and when student loan forgiveness may impact graduates and how it could affect future college students who are preparing to take out their first student loans.
 Never bank on student loan forgiveness when taking out a new loan, as it can’t be guaranteed.

 Preparing to Fill Out the FAFSA Form